ISISScientificComputing/ISISFilePolling/autoreduce_run_detection/README.md

 There are two settings in settings.py for this script:

 * LAST_RUNS_CSV - Location of the CSV file described above
-* CYCLE_FOLDER - Folder for the current cycle in the instrument data directory.

 ## Production Configuration